gumyr/build123d/docs/tutorial_surface_modeling.rst

 can be created.
 The :func:`~operations_generic.offset` function defines the outside of the frame as a constant distance from the heart itself.

-Certainly!
-Here is a summary of the tutorial:

 Summary
 -------